amorena/workshop-web/README.md

       app: workshop-web
 ```

-Not that we've added a new Object to our deployment manifest called `ServiceMonitor`.
+Note that we've added a new Object to our deployment manifest called `ServiceMonitor`.

 ## Manual deploy to OKE